 to substitute another course, a refund is automatic and there is no

 need to process a drop/add form.
-The refund will be mailed to the
+Classes dropped by the

 student after the refund deadlines will result in ‘‘no refund.”
 Tuition,